 rams horn hook and then pull the clew line in.
 The trip to the

 mast must be coordinated with the

 helmsman.
 Reefing is usually easier with crew on board but I wouldn't count on

-them if they novices.
+them if they are green horns.
 You can only watch anxious crew dance around on the coach roof

 for so long, entertaining as they may be, before you have to do